-- The website is using HTTPS without a proper certificate installed and pretend to be secured.
+- The website is using HTTPS without a proper certificate installed and pretends to be secured.

-So, the error that you see basically indicates that there is an issue with the website’s certificate.
-A website’s certificate is controlled by administrator or owner of the website itself.
+The error basically indicates that there is an issue with the website’s certificate if it has one.
+A website’s certificate is controlled by the administrator or owner of the website itself.
 Therefore, there is really nothing you can do about it if the error is with the website’s certificate.

-This error often happen when a website’s admin forgets to renew its certificate, thus causing This site is not secure error code DLG_FLAGS_INVALID_CA DLG_FLAGS_SEC_CERT_CN_INVALID to its readers whenever a HTTPS page is requested.
+This error often occurs when a website’s admin forgets to renew its certificate, thus causing This site is not secure error code DLG_FLAGS_INVALID_CA DLG_FLAGS_SEC_CERT_CN_INVALID to its readers whenever an HTTPS page is requested.

 What are the options available?

-When you see “This site is not secure” error, particularly DLG_FLAGS_INVALID_CA error code, you would usually see the following two options.
+When you see the “This site is not secure” error, particularly the DLG_FLAGS_INVALID_CA error code, you would usually see the following two options:

-By clicking on Advanced then Continue to this website or Proceed anyway link will ignore the warning and proceed loading the webpage regardless of its unrecognizable certificate.
-This is not recommended on websites that you can’t tell if it’s trust-able.
+- By clicking on Advanced then Continue to this website or Proceed anyway link will ignore the warning and proceed loading the webpage regardless of its unrecognizable certificate.
+This is not recommended on websites that you can’t tell if they are trustworthy.

-However, there can also be a few situations where the certificate of the website is legit and running fine but you’re still getting the error.
-If that’s the case, especially if you get the same error across all websites you try to visit, or are visiting to some websites that you are sure they can be trusted, here’s what you can do to fix the issue.
+However, there can also be a few situations where the certificate of the website is legitimate and running fine but you’re still getting the error.
+If that’s the case, especially if you get the same error across all websites you try to visit, or are visiting some websites that you are sure can be trusted, here’s what you can do to fix the issue.

-Incorrectly set date and time is one of the most common reason to SSL and certificate error when you visit to any HTTPS website.
-This is because when your browser tries to read the certificate to decide if you would be safe visiting to the secured page, it will first check on its date to see if it matches your local date and time.
+ncorrectly set date and time on your Windows PC are one of the most common reasons for SSL and certificate errors when you visit any HTTPS website.
+This is because when your browser tries to read the certificate to decide if it’s safe to visit the secured page, it will first check on its date to see if it matches your local date and time.
 If it doesn’t, it will show a certificate error such as This site is not secure error code DLG_FLAGS_INVALID_CA DLG_FLAGS_SEC_CERT_CN_INVALID error.

-To check your date and time, in Windows 10, click on the date and time on your taskbar.
+To check your date and time, in Windows 11/10, right-click on the date and time on your taskbar.
 Select Adjust Date/Time.
-Enable the set time automatically option to allow Windows to sync your time with Microsoft server so that you get the most precise time.
+Enable the set time automatically option to allow Windows to automatically sync your time with Microsoft server so that your PC will always show the most precise time.

 Clear your browser’s cache

-Another reason that the error code DLG_FLAGS_INVALID_CA Windows 10 would happen is when your browser is trying to load a cached version of the webpage instead of reloading the updated version of it when there have been changes.
+Another reason that the error code DLG_FLAGS_INVALID_CA would show up is when your browser is trying to load a cached version of the webpage instead of reloading the updated version of it when there have been changes.
 For example, if the website has already renewed its certificate but your browser is still showing the older version of the website because of an existing cache on your browser, you will likely still see the error.

-Try to clear your browser’s cache and see if it fixes the DLG_FLAGS_INVALID_CA DLG_FLAGS_SEC_CERT_CN_INVALID on Microsoft Edge, Internet Explorer, Google Chrome or Mozilla Firefox.
+Try to clear your browser’s cache and see if it fixes the DLG_FLAGS_INVALID_CA DLG_FLAGS_SEC_CERT_CN_INVALID error on Microsoft Edge, Google Chrome, or Mozilla Firefox.

-After clearing your browser cache, retry visiting to the problem website again.
+After clearing your browser cache, retry visiting the problematic website again.

 Try to use another web browser

-If the issue happens in Edge, try to use other browsers such as Chrome or Firefox.
+If the issue happens in Edge, try to use a different browser such as Chrome or Firefox.
 The issue may sometimes be with your default web browser.
-The causes can be plugins or extensions that you’ve installed, incorrectly configured browser settings, faulty proxy settings, or outdated browser.
+The causes can be plugins or extensions you’ve installed, incorrectly configured browser settings, faulty proxy settings, or an outdated browser.

-If the website loads fine on another browser, you may want to reset your problem browser to default to try to fix the This site is not secure error code DLG_FLAGS_INVALID_CA DLG_FLAGS_SEC_CERT_CN_INVALID in Windows 10.
+If the website loads fine on another browser, you may want to reset your problem browser to default to try to fix the This site is not secure error code DLG_FLAGS_INVALID_CA DLG_FLAGS_SEC_CERT_CN_INVALID issue in Windows 10/11.